yomidevs/yomitan/README.md

     set to "Never remember history", IndexedDB access is once again disabled for an inexplicable reason.
 *   As a last resort, try using the [Refresh Firefox](https://support.mozilla.org/en-US/kb/reset-preferences-fix-problems) feature to reset your user profile.
-It appears that the Firefox profile system can corrupt itself preventing IndexedDB from being accessible to Yezichak.
+It appears that the Firefox profile system can corrupt itself preventing IndexedDB from being accessible to Yomitan.

-**Is it possible to use Yezichak with files saved locally on my computer with Chrome?**
+**Is it possible to use Yomitan with files saved locally on my computer with Chrome?**

-In order to use Yezichak with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yezichak on the extensions page.
-Due to the restrictions placed on browser addons in the WebExtensions model, it will likely never be possible to use Yezichak with PDF files.
+In order to use Yomitan with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yomitan on the extensions page.
+Due to the restrictions placed on browser addons in the WebExtensions model, it will likely never be possible to use Yomitan with PDF files.

 **Is it possible to delete individual dictionaries without purging the database?**

-Yezichak is able to delete individual dictionaries, but keep in mind that this process can be *very* slow and can cause the browser to become unresponsive.
+Yomitan is able to delete individual dictionaries, but keep in mind that this process can be *very* slow and can cause the browser to become unresponsive.
 The time it takes to delete a single dictionary can sometimes be roughly the same as the time it originally took to import, which can be significant for certain large dictionaries.